Tighter interface with Lua admin suite

 See G_shrubbot_permission calls in etpub mod code.

-#3 Updated by Timothy almost 3 years ago
+#3 Updated by Timothy about 3 years ago

 Is it also possible to remove some output in existing lua functions?
 For example et.MutePlayer also gives feedback to the player that’s being muted, which in my opinion doesn’t fit in a lua interface, as it should only do what’s requested and then let lua handle any output.
 This also solves the issue of formatting, because at the moment I’m unable to style the output.

-#4 Updated by Spyhawk almost 3 years ago
+#4 Updated by Spyhawk about 3 years ago

 Vanilla includes Mute, Unmute, Warn, Kick and Ban.
 That’s the strict minimum for administration.